 “I want to live in a world where we don’t have such low expectations of disabled people that we are congratulated for getting out of bed and remembering our own names in the morning.
 I want to live in a world where we value genuine achievement for disabled people…”

-People with Disabilities Australia has compiled this useful list of words to describe people with disabilities.
+People with Disabilities Australia has compiled this useful language guide.
 But keep in mind that there is no one-size-fits-all approach and what’s acceptable for one person may not be for another.

 Talking about age

 When referring to age groups, use inclusive and accurate terms that are appropriate for the context.